MohammadBaniAbdElNabi/Dynamic_dashboard/README.md

    - Click on **"Open with Codespaces"** to create a new Codespace instance.

 2. **Build the Environment**:
-   - Codespaces will automatically set up the environment by reading the `Dockerfile` and `devcontainer.json` configuration files.
+   - Codespaces will automatically set up the environment by reading the `devcontainer.json` configuration files.

 3. **Run the App**:
    - Open the terminal in Codespaces and run the following command to start the Streamlit app:
      ```bash
-     streamlit run app.py
+     streamlit run streamlit_app.py
      ```
    - The app will be available at the forwarded port (`http://localhost:8501`) inside Codespaces.